Diller Scofidio’s Blur Building – A massive fog machine

 Over the years, visitors have shown a massive interest in making their way to The Blur Building to enjoy its remarkable attractions.
 Because of this, its designers equipped the building with a ramped bridge to make accessibility much more manageable.

 The ramped bridge is 400ft (120m) in length.
 It takes visitors right into the fog’s center.
 Upon reaching there, visitors then step onto its large open-air podium.
 Here, visitors can’t move freely as that aspect of the tour is heavily regulated.
-As you enjoy this leg of the trip, the pulsing water nozzles would relax your mind.
+As you enjoy this immersive leg of the trip, the pulsing water nozzles would relax your mind.

 Diller Scofidio + Renfro - Blur Building, view from shore, Exposition Pavilion, Swiss Expo, Yverdon-Les-Bains, 2002